 Q. My flight was delayed – can I claim compensation?

 In the unlikely event of a delay caused by a non-force majeure incident, responsibility for arrangements for meals, overnight accommodation etc will rest with the airline.
-Under EU law, you have rights, in some circumstances, to a refund and/or compensation from your airline in cases of denied boarding, cancellation or delay of flights.
+Under EU law you have rights, in some circumstances, to a refund and/or compensation from your airline in cases of denied boarding, cancellation or delay of flights.
 Full details of these rights will be publicised at EU airports and will also be available from airlines.
 However, reimbursement in such cases is the responsibility of the airline and will not automatically entitle you to a refund of your holiday cost from us.
-If your airline does not comply with these rules, you should complain to the Air Transport Users Council on 020 7240 6061 / www.auc.org.uk
+If your airline does not comply with these rules, you should contact the Civil Aviation Authority on 0300 303 2800 / https://www.caa.co.uk/home/

 Q. If I have a complaint while on holiday, what should I do?